-At The Common Good, we have found a way to treat deadly Silicosis – but we need your help to continue the fight against this terrible disease.
+At The Common Good, we have found a way to treat deadly Silicosis – but we need your help to save a tradie and continue the fight against this terrible disease.

 Silicosis is a deadly lung disease, described as the worst industrial health crisis since asbestosis.
 Tradies involved in cutting engineered stone and concrete inhale toxic silica dust.
 The silica dust settles in their lungs and stops their lungs from working.